tomjnixon/eshet_tasmota/README.md

 This will normally require `--config SetOption73 1` to publish MQTT messages on button presses instead of changing the state.

+## Reconnection

+If the MQTT connection between the interface and the MQTT server fails it will not be reconnected, so this should be ran in something that restarts it on failure.

+This doesn't use a LWT message to turn the plug off (or on) if the interface fails.
+This is intended behaviour; if you need that, use `PulseTime`, `PowerOnState` and `--repeat`.

+If the plug disconnects, (or is not connected on startup), output states will be set to unknown, and the power state will be correctly set when it reconnects.

+ESHET reconnection should just work.

 ## License

 ```